ayeshag7/Pokedex/README.md

 ## Tech Stack
+The primary tech stack used to develop this application included:
 - [Next.js](https://nextjs.org/)
 - [TypeScript](https://www.typescriptlang.org/)
 - [Tailwind CSS](https://tailwindcss.com/)

 ## API Reference
-This application leverages the [PokéAPI](https://pokeapi.co/), a free and open RESTful API that provides rich data about the Pokémon universe.
+This application utilizes the [PokéAPI](https://pokeapi.co/), a free and open RESTful API that provides rich data about the Pokémon universe.
 It offers structured access to Pokémon species, abilities, moves, stats, and more — making it an ideal backend data source for building interactive Pokémon-based applications.

 ### Endpoints Used